Linear Garage Door Opener Troubleshooting: Step by Step Guide

 Troubleshooting the Battery Backup of Linear Garage Door Openers

 If you own the LDC0800, LDCO850, and the LDC0852 models, there is a battery backup that keeps your opener running during power outages.
 Unsurprisingly, batteries encounter errors too.
-However, they are not indicated, but light flashes but beeps.
+However, they are not indicated, but light flashes and beeps.
 So when you hear your garage door opener beeping, it is an error related to the battery.

 2 Beeps – Battery Low